Housing Choice Voucher Program (Section 8)

-Chattanooga Housing Authority wants to share with you what we are doing to limit risks for our employees, program participants and owners/property managers related to the novel coronavirus (COVID-19).
+Chattanooga Housing Authority will continue to do what we can to limit risks for our employees, program participants and owners/property managers related to the novel coronavirus (COVID-19).
 The Chattanooga Housing Authority will continue to actively and effectively manage the Housing Choice Voucher Program in response to COVID-19, with three key objectives in mind:

 1. Keeping our employees and their families safe.

 2. Ensuring our program is fully operational to serve clients.